 - Class teachers are regularly available in the playground at the end of the day if you wish to raise a concern.
-Appointments can be made to speak in more detail to Miss Thomas by visiting the school office.
+Appointments can be made to speak in more detail to Mrs Oliver by visiting the school office.

 - ILPs for children with DSEN are sent home each term.

 What support will there be for by child’s overall wellbeing?